AssFace1135/CSV-Postgres-Insert-Automation/README.md

 -2.  **Database Schema**: The target database and schema (tables, enums, etc.) must be created before running the application.
 You can use the schema provided in schema.sql file to make the database.
 -3.  **Python 3.x**: Make sure you have a recent version of Python installed.
 -4.  **Python Libraries**: Install the necessary libraries.
 Based on the project, you'll need `streamlit`, `psycopg2-binary`, `pandas`, and `python-dotenv`.
-+2.  **Database Schema**: Before running the application, you must create the database and its schema.
+2.  **Database Schema**: Before running the application, you must create the database and its schema.
 You can execute the `schema.sql` script using a tool like `psql` or your favorite SQL client to set up the required tables and types.
-+3.  **Python 3.8+**: Make sure you have a recent version of Python installed.
+3.  **Python 3.8+**: Make sure you have a recent version of Python installed.
-+4.  **Python Libraries**: Install the necessary libraries using pip.
+4.  **Python Libraries**: Install the necessary libraries using pip.
 These include `streamlit` for the web app, `psycopg2-binary` for PostgreSQL connection, `pandas` for data manipulation, `python-dotenv` for configuration, `plotly` for interactive charts, and `geopy` for geocoding addresses.

     ```bash
+--    pip install streamlit psycopg2-binary pandas python-dotenv
--    pip install streamlit psycopg2-binary pandas python-dotenv
+-+    pip install streamlit psycopg2-binary pandas python-dotenv plotly geopy
 +    pip install streamlit psycopg2-binary pandas python-dotenv plotly geopy
     ```

 ## Configuration